svakam/first-react-app/README.md

 - Are mainly responsible for the UI
 - Are AKA stateless/dumb/presentational components
 - Advantage: absence of the 'this' keyword
-- Advantage: it's a solution that doesn't need to use state, and therefore less logic is required
+- Advantage: it's a solution that doesn't need to use state _(no longer true with Hooks update - state can now be implemented without writing a class)_, and therefore less logic is required
 - Disadvantage: not for more complex UI logic
-- Disadvantage: no lifecycle hooks

 Class components:
 - Are more feature rich
 - Maintain their own private data, AKA state
 - Are AKA stateful/smart/container components
 - Advantage: can handle more complex UI logic
-- Advantage: most importantly, provides lifecycle hooks
+- Advantage: most importantly, provides lifecycle hooks _(no longer true with Hooks update - hooks can also be used in functional components)_
 - Disadvantage: more logic required to implement
 - Disadvantage: If there are a number of components, each with a private state, maintenance/debugging can be difficult between them

 [Back to Top](#toc)

 ### Hooks Update

+As of Oct 29, 2018: Hooks are a new feature proposal that lets you use state and other React features without writing a class.
+This means that state and code similar to lifecycle hooks, which were exclusive to class components, can also be used in functional components.

+There are no breaking changes with older versions.

+Hooks are opt-in.

+Hooks are 100% backwards compatible.

+Hooks are not necessary for a React app, thus not needed to learn.
+Functional vs class component comparisons still hold true, except that functional components can hold state and/or use lifecycle hooks, if needed.

 [Back to Top](#toc)